luca-pal/luca-pal/README.md

 🎓 Computer Software Engineering student
 💻 Backend-focused Java developer in progress
 🏦 CEO of Fake Bank (in my console)
-🐋 Scuba Dive Master, comfortable under pressure
+🐋 Scuba Divemaster, comfortable under pressure
 ☕ On a quest to turn coffee and curiosity into clean code

 ---